 Dip frozen peanut butter balls in chocolate while holding onto the toothpick.
 Leave a small portion of peanut butter showing at the top to make them look like Buckeye nuts.

 Put buckeyes back on the waxed paper-lined cookie sheet and refrigerate 2 hours until firm.
-This Buckeye Candy Recipe makes about 5 dozen candies.
+This old fashioned Buckeye Candy Recipe makes about 5 dozen candies.

 If you love Graham cracker crumbs, these buckeyes taste amazingly delicious!